SakuJoe/Enshrouded/Enshrouded Skill Tree Overhaul.md

 * **RADIANT AURA**

+*Now hit all enemies, not just Fells*.
 When **Gem of Burning** is equipped on a staff, each burn tic triggered by a *fire spell* restores 1 mana.

 *Additionally*, *Hollow Minion* also benefits **Radiant Aura** and **Sun Aura**. *Also scales with intelligence.* **Radiant Aura** *and* **Sun Aura** *cannot crit when apply to* *Minions.*